paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

   (H) The biometric service fee.

-(2) **Exemption from form requirement.—** — The authority of the President to waive fees under subparagraphs (C) through (H) of paragraph (1) applies regardless of whether the individual or household qualifies for a Form I–912 Request for Fee Waiver, or any successor thereto.
+(2) **Exemption from form requirement** — The authority of the President to waive fees under subparagraphs (C) through (H) of paragraph (1) applies regardless of whether the individual or household qualifies for a Form I–912 Request for Fee Waiver, or any successor thereto.

-(3) **Exemption from assistance maximum.—** — The assistance limit in [section 5174(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5174/h&num=0&edition=prelim) shall not apply to any fee waived under this subsection.
+(3) **Exemption from assistance maximum** — The assistance limit in [section 5174(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5174/h&num=0&edition=prelim) shall not apply to any fee waived under this subsection.

-(4) **Report.—** — Not later than 365 days after October 5, 2018, the Administrator and the head of any other agency given critical document fee waiver authority under this subsection shall submit a report to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives on the costs associated with providing critical document fee waivers as described in paragraph (1).
+(4) **Report** — Not later than 365 days after October 5, 2018, the Administrator and the head of any other agency given critical document fee waiver authority under this subsection shall submit a report to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives on the costs associated with providing critical document fee waivers as described in paragraph (1).

 ### Statutory Notes